Home » Family Adventures and Travel » A Festive Family Day Out at The Alnwick Garden and Lilidorei

 Verdict: worth the hype

 Despite the hot dog debacle, we left feeling like we’d had a proper festive day out.
-Lilidorei was the star – weird, magical, and just the right amount of education to keep an 8-year-old entertained.
+Lilidorei was the star – weird, but magical, with just the right amount of education to keep an eight-year-old entertained.
 It cost £33 for the three of us.
 Thanks to the 2-for-1 deal, it felt like good value for a whole day of adventure.

 Next year, we’ll book the Christmas Light Trail early.
 Festive magic doesn’t wait.
 Organised families always seem to get the best slots, and they don’t wait either.